2020 NetCredit Review – Personal Loans

 NetCredit offers decent loan sizes, with up to $10,000 in funding.
 They gain points for their long payoff timeline, which can be up to 60 months.
 But since their loans are so expensive, NetCredit doesn’t score very highly when it comes to annual percentage rates.

 NetCredit Requirements & Application Info

 According to NetCredit representatives, there are no minimum credit or income requirements for approval.
 NetCredit will look at your overall financial picture when making a decision, and they may accept borrowers who have bad credit.
-Applicants for a NetCredit loan will also need to be at least 18 years old and a U.S. citizen or permanent resident with a Social Security number.
-And you can only apply if you live in a state where NetCredit operates.
-Those states are: AL, CA, DE, GA, ID, IL, MO, NM, ND, SC, SD, UT, VA and WI.
+NetCredit gets good marks for being available to people of all credit scores.

 NetCredit Reviews & Transparency

 - Better Business Bureau: NetCredit (NC Financial Solutions, LLC), receives a score of A+ but is not accredited.
 Their parent company, Enova International, Inc., has an A rating and is not accredited.

 - Consumer Financial Protection Bureau: Enova International, Inc., the parent company of NetCredit, has 25 personal loan complaints with the CFPB.
 Many have to do with NetCredit’s extremely high interest rates and high payment amounts.
 Enova International has always responded in a “timely” fashion.